The Savior

 After what seemed to be a very long time, they were spotted.
 Amy was riding on his back, and he was swimming powerfully fast doing the butterfly stroke.
 Two dolphins, one on each side, were swimming with them jumping in and out of the water.
 The sun glimmered off the waves and off her head.
 Lucy couldn’t believe it.
 Was this for real or was it some kind of mirage?
 Before long the man arrived on shore.
 Amy was in his arms and she looked unusually calm.
 The man approached Lucy.
 He gently placed Amy in her arms.
 Lucy hugged and kissed her, tears streaming down her face.

 She looked around to find the man who saved her daughter.
 She wanted to thank him.
-They all wanted to thank this incredible man.
-But just as mysteriously as he arrived, he was gone.
+They all wanted to thank this incredible man, but just as mysteriously as he arrived, he was gone.

 Read More Short Stories by Christopher Rudolph